 If you don’t get food at one of the breweries, Black Sheep Pizza is a North Loop staple.
 Their coal fired pizza offers a crispy crust and unique toppings.
 Make your own if you want, but I recommend trying the chicken and pickled pepper pizza.
 If you’re in the mood for some greens, add on a chopped salad.

-Route 4: Best Minneapolis Breweries in Mill City and Cedar-Riverside
+Route 4: Best Minneapolis Breweries in Mill City and Cedar-Riverside (in yellow)

 Mill City and Cedar-Riverside put you right next to the Guthrie Theater and the East Bank campus of the University of Minnesota.
 This route can be easily accessed from downtown Minneapolis by bicycle or on foot.
 If you decide to bike there, you can avoid busy Washington Ave and ride along the paved path on West River Parkway.

 Situated between downtown Minneapolis and the University of Minnesota campus, Town Hall Brewery is a long-standing favorite.
 Town Hall is located at the iconic seven corners and first served beer at this location in 1906!
 In 1997, they opened their own brewery at the beginning of the craft beer craze in Minneapolis.
 Today you can enjoy their tasty beers and full kitchen at this historic location.
 In the summer, share a pint with friends on the large patio.